-Subject at school?
+The subject at school?
 Geography, but also could be biology, physics, even sport class.
-It all depends what aspects you find, and how much those aspects relate to attributions of Malkuth.
+It all depends on what aspects you find, and how much those aspects relate to attributions of Malkuth.

 Cars?
 Maybe Volvo or Saab, definitely.
 Mercedes got a logo sign that points too much to symbolic of number three, so we will leave it for some other occasion.

 Could a radiator represent Malkuth?
 Although it is there to produce heat and make life in the household easier, its essence is in heat and not in the home itself, so maybe it is not appropriate presentation.

 What about drinks?
 Beer would surely come across your mind because of its Malkuth complexion, especially dark beer that got an appropriate corresponding colour.